 Friends, I think we must go back in time to my rant about

-Mischa Barton and other people who throw away what they have, and how irresponsible I think it is for an actor to quit a hit
+who throw away what they have, and how irresponsible I think it is for an actor to quit a hit

 show.
 I'm going to link to that post even though it will probably awaken the Mischa Barton Fan Club who will come here and leave nasty comments for me, because even after six years, I maintain my stance that MISCHA BARTON IS A BAD ACTRESS WHO WAS LUCKY TO EVEN BE ON THE O.C.
 Let me qualify this by telling you that I know